Science Advisory Council

 is a Professor of Ecology and Evolutionary Biology at the University of Michigan and serves as the Director of the University of Michigan Biological Station at Pellston.
 He was previously a Senior Scientist at the Marine Biological Laboratory (Woods Hole, MA) and Program Director at the National Science Foundation’s Ecosystem Studies Program.
 Professor Nadelhoffer's fields of study are ecosystem ecology, terrestrial biogeochemistry and global change impacts on ecosystems.

 is a Professor of Environmental Studies and Population Health Sciences and Director of the Global Health Institute of the University of Wisconsin.
 He is also an Affiliate Scientist of the National Center for Atmospheric Research.
 Professor Patz co-chaired the health sector expert panel of the U.S. National Assessment on Climate Variability and Change, and served as a Lead Author for the Intergovernmental Panel on Climate Change.

 Professor Barbara Peckarsky

-is a Professor Emeritus of Entomology and Stream Ecology at Cornell University and an Honorary Fellow in the Department of Zoology and Adjunct Professor of Entomology at the University of Wisconsin.
+is an Honorary Fellow of Entomology and Stream Ecology at Cornell University and an Honorary Fellow in the Department of Zoology and Adjunct Professor of Entomology at the University of Wisconsin.
 She is a Senior Researcher at the Rocky Mountain Biological Laboratory.
 Her research focuses on the consequences of extreme hydrologic events associated with climate change on organisms in sensitive high-altitude stream ecosystems.
 Professor Peckarsky authored a textbook on the Freshwater Macroinvertebrates of Northeastern North America and served as Editor of Ecology (1997-2000), which is the publication of the Ecological Society of America.

 Professor Mark Ratner